digital-asset/daml/docs/source/concepts/local-ledger.rst

   An `X`-consistent causality graph `G` is `X`\ -**minimal** if no strict subgraph of `G` (same vertices, fewer edges) is an `X`-consistent causality graph.
   If `X` is the set of all actions in `G`, then `X` is omitted.

-For example, the :ref:`above causality graph for the counteroffer workflow <causality-graph-couteroffer-split>` is consistent.
+For example, the :ref:`above causality graph for the split counteroffer workflow <causality-graph-couteroffer-split>` is consistent.
 This causality graph is minimal, as the following analysis shows:

 +----------------+--------------------------------------------------------------------------------------+